KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 Just as with digital electronics, it pays to design software in a manner that you can connect on some common substrate.
 In the physical domain, these components connect to each other through *buses* (one or more wires intended to send a value to receivers);
 with software, through variables in memory, global or local.
+A variable holds some output of a module, and may serve as an input to another.

 <a name="ruleofthumb"></a>
 You should always declare variables in connection code.